3 Fights to Make for ‘Free Agent’ Terence Crawford

 Vergil Ortiz Jr. (No. 4 Ranked Welterweight)

 Ortiz (18-0, 18 KOs), is one of boxing’s fastest-rising stars and owns victories over former champion Maurice Hooker (7th-round TKO) and scoring an eighth-round stoppage of Egidijus Kavaliauskas.
-Ortiz has called out Crawford after both wins.
+He called out Crawford after both wins.
 Ortiz isn’t a household name as of yet, but he has a solid ranking and skills to match.

-I don’t know if calling out Crawford is enough to get his attention but maybe Golden Boy Promotions could make an offer that could be hard to refuse.
+I don’t know if calling out Crawford is enough to get his attention.
+But, maybe Golden Boy Promotions could make an offer that could be hard to refuse.

 Jaron “Boots” Ennis (No. 5 Ranked Welterweight)

-Ennis (28-0, 26 KOs) has continued to see his stock rise.
-Recently, Ennis made it look easy while taking care of business against respected veterans Thomas Dulorme and Sergey Lipinets (former champion) stopping both before the final bell.
 Crawford said of the 24-year old Ennis, “He’s very talented, dude got skills… I take my hat off to him.
 He’s doing what he needs to do to get his name out there.
 He’s going to be the next one up as well.”

 Ennis is scheduled to fight Custio Clayton in an IBF welterweight title eliminator in spring of 2022.
 If Ennis could win the IBF title, I think Crawford would jump at the chance to fight Ennis and secure another piece of the welterweight title.